mickaelmonsieur/openob-gui/README.md

 Install OpenOB on your Debian system: http://jamesharrison.github.io/openob/tutorial.html#openob-system-basics

+** In case of apt problems, remove python-argparse and gstreamer0.10-ffmpeg, these packets are apparently not required. **

 # Use the good user

 Do not take the bad habit of being permanently connected to root!